Teenagehood looks different for every child, you probably experienced it yourself while you were growing up.

 Peer Pressure In School

 You may find yourself wondering why your teenagers do stupid things just because their friends do them.
-Well, it turns out there is a chemical explanation for that too.
+Well, it turns out there is a chemical explanation for these peer relationships.

-Teenage girls are more vulnerable to risk-taking when in group settings.
+Teenage girls are more vulnerable to risk-taking behavior when in group settings

 Creativity Is High, But Long-Term Reasoning Is Not